About Us

 Through the highs and lows of training across thousands of miles, I've had the privilege of completing:

-• 13 Full Marathons (including the grueling Dopey Challenge)
+• 13 Full Marathons (including the grueling Dopey Challenge—a 5K, 10K, half marathon, and full marathon on four consecutive days)

 • 35+ Half Marathons

-My goal is simple: to help you stay injury-free and discover that running can be a lifelong path to a better, healthier life.
-Whether you are a brand-new runner taking your first steps or a seasoned veteran looking for a more sustainable approach, I hope my reflections can help you find your own "revolution" on the road.
+My goal is simple: to help you stay injury-free and discover that running can be a lifelong path to better health and a more balanced life.
+Whether you are a brand-new runner taking your first steps or a seasoned veteran looking for a more sustainable approach, I hope the combination of my certifications, race experience, and real-world lessons can help you find your own revolution on the road through the power of strategic walk breaks and smart training.

 Let's keep moving forward, one interval at a time.